vestalux/sljekyll/blog/_posts/2016-11-03-nanowrimo.md

 <h3>Jane Cooper - <a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/12332937?QRY=CTIBIB%3C%20IRN(999281)&QRYTEXT=365%20ways%20to%20get%20you%20writing%20%3A%20daily%20inspiration%20and%20advice%20for%20creative%20writers"><cite>365 Ways to Get You Writing: daily inspiration and advice for creative writers</cite></a></h3>

 Although this book can be used to provide daily exercises over the course of a year, we only let you renew books six times, and there’s no reason you can’t dip in and out of it when you’re feeling ‘blocked’, looking to introduce a new character, or figuring out what could happen in your next chapter.

-<h2>Author talks</h2>

-Bookfest may have come and gone, but we still have a few authors visiting our libraries who we’re sure will be happy to talk about their craft.

-If you’re writing a horror novel, Lowestoft Library are holding a special horror event on Saturday 5 November, where you can meet authors David Moody and Alexander Gordon Smith.

-If your novel is set in the past, or a thriller (or, indeed, a historical thriller), author Nick Brown will be speaking about his <cite>Agents of Rome</cite> series of historical thrillers set in Rome around 270AD at Bungay Library on Thursday 10 November.

-Author David E. Merrifield’s latest novel <cite>I’ve Got Your Number</cite> blends fantasy and sci-fi.
-His talk at [Southwold Library on Monday 21 November](/events/southwold-2016-11-21-meet-david-merrifield/) might also inspire you to publish your work, as he took up full time writing after a career in the Civil Service, proving that it’s never too late.

 <h2>Writing groups</h2>